andymeneely/squib/README.md

     $ gem install squib

-Note: Squib is based on the `cairo` and `pango` extensions, which require at least Ruby 2.0
+Note: Squib has some native dependencies, such as [Cairo](https://github.com/rcairo/rcairo) and [Pango](http://ruby-gnome2.sourceforge.jp/hiki.cgi?Pango%3A%3ALayout), and [Nokogiri](http://nokogiri.org/), which all require DevKit to compile C code.
+This is usually not painful, but on some setups can cause headaches.
+For Windows users, I *highly* recommend using [http://rubyinstaller.org/].

+## Development

+Squib is currently in pre-release alpha, so the API is still maturing.
+If you are using Squib, however, I'd love to hear about it!
+Feel free to [file a bug](https://github.com/andymeneely/squib/issues) if you find any.

 ## API

 API docs to be written.
-See the `samples` directory.
+The `samples` directory for in-depth examples.

 ## Contributing